-The calculation above works when your interest rate is quoted as annual percentage yield (APY), and when you’re calculating interest for a single year.
-Most banks advertise APY: That number looks better than “the interest rate” because it’s a higher number, and it’s easy to work with because it takes compounding into effect.
-However, you might only know the interest “rate”—and not know the APY.
+The calculation above works when your interest rate is quoted as an annual percentage yield (APY), and when you’re calculating interest for a single year.
+Most banks advertise APY—the number is usually higher than the "interest rate," and it's easy to work with because it accounts for compounding.

 Solving for Compound Interest

 To calculate compound interest on a savings account, your formula needs to take two things into account:

-- More frequent periodic interest payments into the account, instead of one annual payment.
+- More frequent periodic interest payments—many interest-bearing accounts pay interest more than once per year.
 For example, your bank might pay interest monthly.

-- An increasing account balance that subsequent interest calculations depend on
+- An increasing account balance—any interest payments will alter subsequent interest calculations.